Sopkma/AccessControlProjectC2G2/docs/AppStructure.md

 ### TOTP Implementation

 For added security to our app, a Time based One Time Password (TOTP) system was implemented.
 This requires logged in users to send a time based password that is generated from the totp command line app `cli.js`, before being able to reach the /query section of the server.
-The `/timey` route controls this function.
+The `/timey` route controls this function which resides on the `server-users/backend/index.js`.

 `cli.js`:
 ```Javascript